Dosage Form: oral solution

 Some elderly patients may have creatinine clearances of less than 50 mL/min, and, based on pharmacokinetic data in patients with renal impairment, the dose for such patients should be reduced accordingly.
 The clinical effects of this dosage reduction in patients with renal failure have not been evaluated.

-Nizatidine Oral Solution 15 mg/mL is formulated as a clear, yellow, oral solution with bubble gum flavor, available as:
+Nizatidine Oral Solution 15 mg/mL is a clear, pale-yellow, peppermint flavored solution, available as

 Nizatidine Oral Solution 15 mg/mL